NO. OF CREDITS:

 Follow the evolution from these early pioneers of rock as this course “blasts into the past” from the 50’s, the early 60’s with the British Invasion, the Height Ashbury/San Francisco sound, the Vietnam era and songs of protest, the Popin’ 80’s Disco vs. Punk, Metal bands, the roots of Rap, Hip/Hop, and the cross over into today’s genres bending music.

 With your special “backstage pass” for online supplemental materials, you will have total access to a complete “You Tube” list of rock bands and artists and like you’ve never seen before.
-Plus, with your subscription to NetFlix you can view “The History of Rock” Discs 1-5, Warner Brothers’ Home DVD Set.
+Plus, if you choose to purchase the DVD's “The History of Rock” Discs 1-5, Warner Brothers’ Home DVD Set.
 Each of the 5 DVD’s discs contains two one-hour episodes.
+There is an option to view these videos for free via YouTube.

 This magical mystery tour is waiting to take you away.
 Roadies, sidemen, and groupies are encouraged to hop aboard and boogie on down.
 Guaranteed to blow your mind.

-Of course no trip is complete without the necessary travel equipment: Access to a computer, free access (unrestricted) to the internet, free access (unrestricted) to “You Tube”, and a Netflix’s account, which start at about $5/month.
+Of course no trip is complete without the necessary travel equipment: Access to a computer, free access (unrestricted) to the internet, free access to “You Tube”.

 LEARNING OUTCOMES: Upon completion of this course, participants will have: